Azure/aks-engine/docs/topics/azure-stack.md

 Currently, Azure Stack Hub only supports the `Basic` load balancer SKU.
 This SKU [limits](https://docs.microsoft.com/en-us/azure/load-balancer/concepts-limitations#skus)
 the backend pool endpoints to virtual machines in a single availability set (or virtual machine scale set).
-Therefore, all Kubernetes services of type `LoadBalancer` should be deployed on the same agent pool.
+This implies that all replicas of a `LoadBalancer` service should be deployed on the same agent pool and it also implies that each individual cluster can either have a Linux `LoadBalancer` service or a Windows `LoadBalancer` service.

 You can force Kubernetes to create pods in a specific agent pool by adding [node selector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) "`agentpool: MY_POOL_NAME`" in your pod template.